“Star of Bethlehem” Care Guide: Easy Growing Tips

 Propagation by Seeds

-1. Collect mature seeds following bloom in late spring or early summer.
+1. Collect mature seeds after blooming in late spring or early summer.

 2. Sow seeds in containers filled with moist, well-draining seed-starting mix.